Produced in Portugal

-Shoemaking is a skilled craft.
-And shoemaking involves the work of many different pairs of human hands.
-Making shoes of real leather, inside and out, is a proud craft.
-People, shoes, craftsmanship, natural materials – these are some of the key features of our footwear manufacture in Portugal.
+Shoemaking involves the work of many pairs of human hands.
+Making shoes of real leather, inside and out, is a proud and skillful craft.
+People, shoes, craftsmanship, natural materials – these are some of the key points in our footwear manufacture in Portugal.

-For years we have carefully selected factories in northern Portugal, which have solid experience of producing children's footwear.
-Our approach has been consistent and careful, and we have gathered a collection of factories, all of which specialise in specific types of children's footwear.
+For years we have carefully selected factories in northern Portugal, that have solid experience of producing footwear.
+Our approach has been consistent and careful in choosing a group of several factories, all of which specialise in specific types of children's footwear.
 In partnership with the factories, we have developed the foundation for stable, quality-conscious shoe manufacture with focus on natural materials.

 It's all about shoes – it's all about people.